robstoll/atrium/README.md

 The statement can be read as "I expect, x to be nine" where an equality check is used (for an identity check, you have to use `isSameAs`).
 Since this is false, an `AssertionError` is thrown with a corresponding message as shown in the Output where `◆ ...` represents a single assertion for the subject (`10` in the above example) of the assertion.
-In this sense the report can be read as `I expect that it holds that the subject of the assertion, which is 10, to be 9`.
+In this sense the report can be read as `I expected that the subject of the assertion, which is 10, equals 9` -- and needless to say, this assertion is wrong and thus the thrown error.

-We are using the API [atrium-fluent-en_GB](https://github.com/robstoll/atrium/tree/master/bundles/fluent-en_GB/atrium-fluent-en_GB/build.gradle) and we have used the predefined assertion verb `expect` in the above example.
+We are using the bundle [atrium-fluent-en_GB](https://github.com/robstoll/atrium/tree/master/bundles/fluent-en_GB/atrium-fluent-en_GB/build.gradle) and the predefined assertion verb `expect` in the examples.
-Thus the corresponding imports at the beginning of the file.
+Thus the corresponding `import`s at the beginning of the file in the above example.
 We will omit the `import` statements in the remaining examples for brevity.

-**You want to run the example yourself?**
+**You want to run the examples yourself?**
 Have a look at the [Installation](#installation) section which explains how to set up a dependency to Atrium.

 👓 _&lt;- this icon signifies additional information, worth reading IMO but if you are only after code examples,